 The UCView system has the capability to display targeted ads and deliver multiple high-definition video and audio formats, among other types of media.

 Recently, PumpMedia upgraded the Chevron pump-top units with glass-front touchscreen technology.
-The upgrade also included installing UCView software that allows individuals to interact with each pump-top unit, delivering up-to-theminute digital signage content over wireless and TCP/IP networks thereby bridging the gap between pump-top kiosks and interactive digital signage.
+The upgrade also included installing UCView software that allows individuals to interact with each pump-top unit, delivering up-to-the-minute digital signage content over wireless and TCP/IP networks - thereby bridging the gap between pump-top kiosks and interactive digital signage.
 The content features news and entertainment interspersed with advertiser messages.

-The UCView network management distributes content from a Webbased console.
+The UCView network management distributes content from a Web-based console.
 Also, gas station owners can section the screens as desired, providing advanced playlist scheduling, change of layouts and ad rotation and sequential or random play lists.

 The UCView software infrastructure facilitates the industry's first synchronization of media across all screens at a single station.
-The technology coordinates downloads and playlists so audio and video content is presented simultaneously, without echo, with concurrent execution to the millisecond.